 After we show the cashier the jeans that need to be exchanged (because they got holes in the seams within minutes of putting them on), I asked where the plus size section was.
 “Over here” my best friend says as she starts walking into a corner of the store that I thought was being used as storage.
 Ok, that may be a bit dramatic.
 I didn’t think that part of the store was actually being used as storage, because I couldn’t see that part of the store.
 Not from the sprawling glass windows outside the store, not from the cashier’s station where perhaps there would be a sign that said “plus”, not from the center of the store as it hid back behind the lingerie section (which does not carry any plus sizes).
 I was excited that there was actually a space where my 3x sizes were being held, though.
 I was impressed!
-Actual plus sizes in store!
+Actual plus sizes in a Forever 21 near me!
 Better yet, a store clerk helped us find my friends jeans so we could exchange them.
 No problem.

 Then we were left to “shop”.
 It was, in a word, horrifying.

 Your entire store is lit with beautiful cool white lighting, and the floors are shiny little tiles of white and gold.
 There’s accessories on walls, and little treasures to be found all over the place.
 So please, tell me why the sweet hell the tiny plus size corner is dimly lit with yellow lights, no mirrors, and zero accessories on the shelves.
-There were entire hanging racks with only hangers on them.
+In the Forever 21 near me there were entire hanging racks with only hangers on them.
 No clothes.
 But of course there were no clothes hanging nicely on the walls… they were all collected into an even tinier corner of the itty bitty room, shoved onto racks that were haphazardly placed so close to one another that nobody could walk between them.
 I thought for a moment “maybe I’m over reacting.
 Let’s see… does the rest of the store look like this?”.
 No. Definitely not.
 Even the most crowded sections of the store were clean and tidied.

 Now, I am grown.
 I can do all my shopping online from my incredibly comfy couch.
 I know where to shop and I have a lot of knowledge about plus size brands.
 I love the shit out of myself, and have spent a lot of years breaking down the crap that I’ve learned about my body to realize that I’m totally worthy of cute clothes, just like every other person.
 Even my, super secure, grown ass, could not help but feel ashamed while I was shopping in your store.
-I knew exactly what was happening the second I stepped into that plus size section.
+I knew exactly what was happening the second I stepped into that Forever 21 plus size section.
 I knew I was being pushed aside.
 I knew I was an after thought.